rdkcentral/rdk-halif-closed_captions/docs/pages/ClosedCaptions_halSpec.md

 ### Theory of operation

-`Caller` will initialize Closed Captions `HAL` interface with the necessary information. `HAL` will deliver Closed Caption data packets via the registered callbacks aligned with the corresponding video frame.
+`Caller` will initialize Closed Captions `HAL` interface with the callback functions, decoder index and video decoder handle.
+The value of decoder index will be zero always. `HAL` will deliver Closed Caption data packets via the registered callbacks aligned with the corresponding video frame.
 Data can be read directly or by registering a call back function based on the platform `API` support.
 As per the spec, Closed Caption data packet is sent in this byte order :  cc_type,cc_data_1,cc_data_2. `HAL` shall check `process_cc_data_flag` bit as per CEA-708 spec and shall ignore the packets with this flag set to 0.
 The `HAL` shall parse the `cc_valid` bit as per [CEA-708 spec](#references) and only the packets with `cc_valid` set to 1 shall be sent to the `caller`.

 Following is a typical sequence of operation:
 1. Register callbacks using  `vlhal_cc_Register()`.